KustoszApp/docs/source/configuration/frontend.md

 ### Always keep opened entry on top of list

 When this options is checked, article will scroll up to the top of the screen when it is opened.
-This only matters for articles at the top half of the screen, as articles below them will be always scrolled up.
+This only matters for articles at the top half of the screen, as articles at bottom half of screen will be always scrolled up.